Frequently asked questions

 The three most common types of skin cancer are basal cell carcinoma, squamous cell carcinoma (both are often grouped in nonmelanoma skin cancers) and melanoma.
 To Learn about each type, click HERE.

 What are the warning signs of skin cancer?

-Because skin cancers are caused by the uncontrolled growth of skin cells, the first presentation is usually a visible change in a person's skin.
-Consult a trained physician immediately if you observe any of these warning signs associated with skin cancer.
+Because skin cancers are caused by the uncontrolled growth of skin cells, the first warning sign is usually a visible change in a person's skin.
+Consult a trained physician immediately if you observe any of the warning signs associated with skin cancer.
 Click HERE to view the warning signs for basal cell carcinoma, squamous cell carcinoma, and melanoma.

 What are the treatments for skin cancer?

-Nonmelanoma skin cancers are some of the most treatable cancers.
-When melanoma is caught and treated early (before it spreads to the lymph nodes), it is also highly curable.
-The goal of treatment for skin cancer is to remove, or excise, all of the cancer.
-Typically, the first line therapies are surgical.
-Non-surgical treatments may be an option in some cases.
+Nonmelanoma skin cancers are some of the most easily treatable cancers.
+When melanoma is caught and treated early (before spreading to the lymph nodes), it is also highly curable.
+The goal of treatment for skin cancer is to remove all of the cancer.
+Typically, the first line therapies are surgical; however, non-surgical treatments may be an option in some cases.

 Mohs micrographic surgery: A "stepwise" excision performed by a dermatologist with special training in the procedure.
 Thin layers of skin are removed in stages and examined under a microscope for the presence of cancer cells.
 The process is repeated until no cancer cells remain.
 Mohs is used for certain types of skin cancer on the head, neck, feet and genitalia.
 It offers the highest cure rates (up to 99 percent for certain skin cancers) and leads to the best possible cosmetic result.

 Standard excision: The skin cancer is excised along with a standard amount of normal-appearing skin.
 This may be used for melanoma and small nonmelanoma skin cancers on the torso and extremities.